KGMB: High definition

 KGMB currently broadcasts most of its programming, including CBS network shows and sports events such as NFL and college basketball games, in full 1080i high definition.
 In the late 2000s, the station upgraded its servers to broadcast timeshifted programming in high definition such as CSI: Miami, The Unit, and the Late Show with David Letterman.
 The shows, which are received from the U.S. mainland in the afternoon, were previously recorded in standard definition before being rebroadcast in the evening.
 On January 14, 2008, KGMB's HD feed became available on Oceanic Time Warner Cable digital channel 1007.
 Prior to that date, it was the only major station in the market not available in HD on Oceanic.
 A temporary agreement was reached between KGMB and Oceanic Time Warner to carry Super Bowl XLI in high definition.
 KGMB also broadcasts some local programming in high definition, such as newscasts.

-Syndicated programming

-Syndicated programming on KGMB includes The Kelly Clarkson Show, Entertainment Tonight and Jeopardy! (the latter has aired on KGMB since 2002, after airing on Fox (formerly NBC) affiliate KHON alongside Wheel of Fortune for more than a decade).
-Honolulu is one of the few U.S. markets where Jeopardy! and Wheel air on separate stations.